Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Substates.md

 Now if you wish to close your custom substate, use the `closeCustomSubstate()` function with a key pressing detection configured in an `if` statement; any key button can be used.
 Now all of this should be inside the `onCustomSubstateUpdate()` callback function becuase this only check each frame when substate is opened.
 Cuz `onUpdate()` won't effect properly when the substate is currently opened.

 Lastly on `onCustomSubstateDestroy()`, works excatly the same as `onDestroy()` callback.
-Sprites should already get removed if you added them into the substate correctly when the substate closes, so you don't have to manually remove them; However, `insertToCustomSubstate()` unfortunately does not currently support text objects, so you'll still have to use `addLuaText()` and use `removeLuaText()` on `onCustomSubstateDestroy()`
+Sprites should already get removed if you added them into the substate correctly when the substate closes, so you don't have to manually remove them; However, `insertToCustomSubstate()` unfortunately does not currently support text objects, so you'll still have to use `addLuaText()` and use `removeLuaText()` on `onCustomSubstateDestroy()`.

 Example:
 ```lua